dimatteoluca/tapo-weather-control/README.md

 - The [PyP100](https://github.com/fishbigger/TapoP100) library by [fishbigger](https://github.com/fishbigger) is used for controlling Tapo devices.

-## Contributions

-Contributions to this program are welcome.
-If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## License

 This program is licensed under the [Apache 2.0 License](LICENSE).